Mr. Mean (album)

+Background

-With the band's popularity higher than ever, the Ohio Players were asked by actor Fred Williamson to create music for a movie of the same name he was writing and directing.
-Some sessions for the album were recorded, like previous albums, at Paragon Recording Studio in Chicago, but this project brought them into Los Angeles for the first time to record music.
+With the Ohio Players' popularity higher than ever, the group was asked by actor Fred Williamson to create music for Mr. Mean, a movie he was writing and directing.
+Some sessions for the album were recorded, like previous albums, at Paragon Recording Studio in Chicago but this project brought them into Los Angeles for the first time to record music.

 The songs were a departure from the mid-tempo funk and soul they were becoming known for, especially compared to the album they released months before, Angel.
 The group placed a greater emphasis in incorporating more ballads and jazz of the quiet storm variety.
 Mr. Mean was the first time the entire band were seen on the cover posing with their model.